Operation Save Jake

 In the end I had to leave the property for my mental health and the safety of my dog and her puppies.
 And I couldn’t take Jakey with me.
 Though he was never far from my thoughts.
 That look of pure amazement that I should even call him had haunted me ever since.
 Many times I thought of ways to dognap him.
 I wanted to get him out of the hell hole where he was.
 I wish I could have done more for Jakey when I had the chance!

 When a few years later I learned that Jakey was going to be put to sleep because he was “too difficult and too old” to be rehomed (I checked with my source to get the wording exactly right).
 I pulled out all the stops and contacted all my friends who knew Jakey well.
-Everyone knew that Jake didn’t have a malicious bone in his body and he just wants to be loved.
+Everyone who knew Jakey knew that Jake didn’t have a malicious bone in his body and he just wants to be loved.
 But it’s the one thing he had been denied.
 I made sure they all knew that I would take them if they couldn’t because I wasn’t going to let Jakey die without knowing what love was.
 Even if they had to lie to get him.

 I couldn’t contact Jake’s owner myself, because of politics, I knew that he would rather let Jakey die than let me have him and give him the retirement he deserved.
 Yes.
 He hates me.
 His friend who had Jake in his care left Delta in Jake’s cage while she was in season and this resulted in my litter where I was so stressed I almost ended up taking my own life because I had 6 puppies and no one wanted them because of Delta and Jakey’s reputations (Delta may have deserved hers, but Jakey didn’t deserve his, and I was so scared that my puppies would hurt someone – though I have to say that they all turned out fine with 3 going to the Military with their mother and one becoming an explosives detector dog).